whyboris/utilitarianism.net/pdf/README.md

 ## Notes

-- To customize the PDF styling, just edit the file `assets/scss/pdf.scss`
+- To customize the PDF styling, just edit the file `pdf.scss`